ssannejohansson/MS1-adopt-a-senior/README.md

 ### Future Implentations
 - In the future, I will add a section at the adoption page dedicated for **success stories** to meet the user stories.
 Even further, this could develop into a separate forum-page for people to write stories, share pictures and encouragements.

-- The "Help us with our misson" button will trigger a modal where the user can choose a amount to donate.
+- The "Help us with our misson" button will trigger a separate page for donations and inquiries to sponsor and volunteer.
 When this is done, the page will redirect to the thank-you page.

 - In a later update I'll also be adding a newsletter.
 This will function through a "Sign up for our newsletter" button that will trigger a modal where you can sign up for the newsletter.
 The newsletter will include new cats at the shelter, previous adoptions, success stories and guidance.